Netherium/api-gen/README.md

 ## Under The Hood

-- When you generate an `App`, an Express server project based on [Neth-express-api-ts](https://github.com/Netherium/neth-express-api-ts) and an Angular project
+- When you generate an `App`, an Express server project based on [Neth-express-api-ts](https://github.com/Netherium/neth-express-api-ts) and an Angular project are being created
 - When you generate an `Entity`, multiple files are generated under `server` and `client` folders Server
     - Controller, Model, Route files are generated under their corresponding folders `./server/src/controllers/entity.controller.ts, ./server/src/models/entity.model.ts, ./server/src/routes/entity.route.ts`